 He previously served in various research and editorial capacities for the University of Southern California, University of California, Santa Barbara, and the Getty Research Institute, one of the operating programs of the J. Paul Getty Trust, and as a consultant for the Getty Conservation Institute and University of Colorado, Boulder.

-He received a doctorate in history from the University of California, Los Angeles (UCLA).
-While his primary field at UCLA was European intellectual history, his research and publications focus on the emergence and evolution of the American research university.
-Associated research areas include disciplinarity and interdisciplinarity, knowledge production, innovation, and organizational theory.
+He received a PhD in history from the University of California, Los Angeles (UCLA).
+Although his primary field at UCLA was European intellectual history, his subsequent research and publications focus on the emergence and evolution of the American research university.
+Associated research areas include disciplinarity and interdisciplinarity, knowledge production, organizational sociology, and responsible innovation.